Queues Performance Detail view

-- From the Queue Performance Summary view in the Filter by queue(s) field, search for and select queues for which you want to see data.
+- From the Queues Performance Summary view in the Filter by queue(s) field, search for and select queues for which you want to see data.

 - Near the list of queues you selected, click View as group.
-PureCloud displays the Queue Performance Detail view with aggregate data for the queues you selected.
+PureCloud displays the Queues Performance Detail view with aggregate data for the queues you selected.